yuyuki/TeamSpeakBackupPlugin/README.md

 # TeamSpeakBackupPlugin

-Backup your Teamspeak 3  settings and identities (by automation)
+This plugin allows you to backup your "Teamspeak 3" settings and identities (by automation).